grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [X] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
 	* I believe the first real explanation of active is line chapt 4 line 642, where Hemi explains it to Cassandra (which is the _right_ place for it.)
 		* Not sure if I do it AGAIN later though.
-* [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
-	* At the depot, Hemi makes Percy re-hire Chips -- but she does so without apologizing
 * [X] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
 	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
 It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
 	* pretty sure I HAVE this, confirm